Signs of an abusive relationship

 'Maybe it's my fault'

 You may begin to think that you’re to blame for your partner’s abusive behaviour.
-An abuser may excuse their behaviour by saying something like, 'It wouldn't have happened if you hadn’t…'.
+They might excuse their behaviour by saying something like, 'It wouldn't have happened if you hadn’t…'.
 The truth is that no matter what you do, another person’s abusive behaviour is never your fault.

 'I'm scared of what will happen if I leave them'